 You can either store the duck in the fat overnight and until you are ready to use it, or get stuck into making the sauce straight away.
 Drain the fat off through a fine-mesh sieve reserving the sticky aromatics from the pot and set the duck aside.
 Keep the reserved duck fat to use for cooking potatoes.
 Do not wash the pot and keep the additional meat bits that might be stuck on the bottom.
 This has a very delicious flavour.

 Set the Instant Pot to sear and heat one tablespoon of reserved duck fat in the pot that was used to confit the duck legs.
 There should still be sticky bits on the bottom.
 Fry the shallot for about a minute until it softens.
 Add the star anise and continue to fry but making sure nothing starts to burn.
 Add the port and deglaze the pot.
 All the sticky bits at the bottom will now easily scrape off.
-Add the reserved sticky aromatics from the confit cooking process, the orange zest, orange juice, sugar, salt and peppercorns and set the Instant pot to cook on High for 5 minutes.
+Add the reserved sticky aromatics from the confit cooking process, the orange zest, orange juice, sugar, salt and peppercorns.
+Add the cherries and set the Instant pot to cook on High for 5 minutes.